enabledhq/enabledhq.github.io/_posts/2016-11-25-pre-commerce.md

 However, if you wait till the concept is established enough to be included in textbooks, or a simulation game, you might have already missed the boat.

+> Pre-commerce allows new product ideas/prototypes to be mass produced only when they have reached an initial threshold of buy-in from investors/consumers.

 # How pre-commerce is different from other forms of commerce

 To understand a new concept, it is equally useful to consider what it is not.